koogunmo/nessa/README.md

 		- ~~Copy and rename when download completes~~
 		- Delete from Transmission directory when seeding is complete
 			- In, but afraid to use :S
-- Linux init script

-At this point, Nessa will be capable of running 24/7, but limited to downloading new episodes of existing shows only.
+Nessa is now capable of running 24/7, but limited to downloading new episodes of existing shows only.

 ### Phase 2
 - ~~Automatic update by schedule~~